Zyprush/iot-based-sensor/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Welcome to the repository for the DICT Region 4 Mamburao Office Webinar Certificate Generator project!
-This initiative was conceived and proposed by our talented interns, <a href="https://jakedenver.com" target="_blank"><b>Jake Denver Alberio</b></a> and Hanz Bausa, during their internship at the Department of Information and Communications Technology (DICT) Region 4 Mamburao Office.
+Welcome to the repository housing the React Native app for the IoT Based Fishpond Water Sensors project!
+Crafted and developed by the skilled hands of <a href="https://jakedenver.com" target="_blank"><b>Jake Denver Alberio</b></a> during his freelancing journey, this application is designed to interface with innovative water sensors tailored for fishpond management.
+Dive in to explore the codebase, contribute, and join us in revolutionizing aquatic monitoring technology.

-Project Overview
-The primary objective of this project is to streamline and automate the process of generating and distributing certificates for all upcoming DICT webinars.
-In today's digital age, where remote engagements and online learning have become the norm, providing participants with timely and professionally crafted certificates is crucial.
-Jake and Hanz recognized this need and embarked on a mission to develop a user-friendly website that not only creates certificates but also automatically dispatches them via email.

-Contributions
-We encourage contributions from the open-source community to enhance and improve this certificate generator.
-Feel free to fork this repository, make your modifications, and submit pull requests.
-Together, let's make the DICT Region 4 Mamburao Office Webinar Certificate Generator an efficient and reliable tool for webinar certification.

-Thank you for your interest and support in advancing digital solutions for the Department of Information and Communications Technology!

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- PHP
+- React Native
-- HTML
+- Expo CLI
 - Java Script
-- MySQL
-- Bootstrap
-- Composer
+- Node.js

 ## <a name="features">🔋 Features</a>

-👉 **Automated Certificate Generation**: The web application will generate certificates seamlessly, ensuring accuracy and consistency in the certification process.
+👉 **Reads and Display the sensors reading**: The native application will display sensors reading seamlessly, ensuring accuracy and consistency in the application process.

-👉 **Email Integration**: Certificates will be automatically sent to participants via email, reducing manual effort and ensuring swift delivery.
+👉 **Cross-Platform**: The application was created using React Native as it will be a cross platform mobile application.

-👉 **User-Friendly Interface**: The website will boast an intuitive and easy-to-navigate design, making it accessible for both administrators and participants.
+👉 **User-Friendly Interface**: The mobile app will boast an intuitive and easy-to-navigate design, making it accessible for both administrators and participants.

-👉 **Customization Options**: The platform will provide customization features, allowing administrators to tailor certificates to the specific requirements of each webinar.

 ## <a name="quick-start">🤸 Quick Start</a>